ghc/ghc/testsuite/driver/README.md

 1. Entry points of the testsuite
 2. Quick overview of program parts
+3. How to use the comparison tool
-3. Important Types
+4. Important Types
-4. Quick answers for "how do I do X"?
+5. Quick answers for "how do I do X"?

 ## Entry Points of the Testsuite